InfuseAI/primehub-site/docs/model-deployment.md

 ### Environment Settings

-+ `Group`: Select a group where the the job belongs to.
++ `Group`: Select a group where the the job belongs to; if it shows *"No group is configured for you to launch a server.
+Please contact admin."*, contact administrators to enable this features for groups.

 + `InstanceTypes`: Select a instance type which allocates resources for the job.